-If issues remain in dispute after the Regional Meeting, a hearing begins at the Board's offices in Toronto on the Monday of the fourth week after the week in which the vote is held.
+If issues remain in dispute after the Regional Meeting, a hearing begins on the Monday of the fourth week after the week in which the vote is held.

 Board hearings are open to the public unless the panel decides that matters involving public security may be disclosed or if it believes that disclosure of financial or personal matters would be damaging to any of the parties.
 Hearings are not recorded and no transcripts are produced.